moodmister/DarkModeToggle/README.md

 ### Ideas for l8r

-  - [ ] Add a page to fiddle with the colors
+  - [ x ] Add a section to fiddle with the colors
   - [ ] Add interactive content

 ## Codepen available [here](https://codepen.io/moodmister/full/bGqzGyx)